openprovider/Openprovider-WHMCS-domains/README.md

 ![alt text](http://pic001.filehostserver.eu/116667.png "Managing Domains")

 # Renewing Domains
-If "automatic renew on payment" is selected (which can be found in WHMCS admin area, setup > general settings > domains) ​and Openprovider is set as the auto registration provider, then the module will automatically register or renew the domain in Openprovider via API as soon as a client pays for domain renewal or registration.
+If "automatic renew on payment" is selected (which can be found in WHMCS admin area, Setup > General settings > Domains) ​and Openprovider is set as the auto registration provider, then the module will automatically register or renew the domain in Openprovider via API as soon as a client pays for domain renewal or registration.

-When a domain expires in Openprovider, depending on the TLD, it can be put into 'soft quarantine.'
-When a domain is in soft quarantine, the domain can be restored for the normal renewal fee, but restoration needs to be requested with the "restore domain request" API command.
-The Openprovider domain module automatically detects when the domain is in soft quarantine, and make the appropriate API to request a restore.
-The module will not request renewal if the domain has already passed into "hard quarantine" and can only be restored for an additional fee.
+When a domain expires in Openprovider, depending on the TLD, it can be put into 'Soft Suarantine.'
+When a domain is in soft quarantine it can be restored for the normal renewal fee, but restoration needs to be requested with the "restore domain request" API command.
+Openprovider domain module automatically detects when the domain is in soft quarantine, and makes an appropriate API request.
+The module will not request renewal if the domain has already passed into "Hard Quarantine" and can only be restored for an additional fee.

 # Using Custom DNS Templates
-Once you've created a custom DNS template in the Openprovider control panel (DNS management > Manage DNS templates), and selected it in the module configuration window, any domain created with the Openprovider name servers will have a DNS zone automatically created on the Openprovider name servers.
+Once you've created a custom DNS template in the Openprovider control panel (DNS management -> Manage DNS templates), and selected it in the module configuration window, any domain created with the Openprovider name servers will have a DNS zone automatically created on the Openprovider name servers.

 # Auto Renew Configurations
 WHMCS suggests that you have auto renew to "off" in the Openprovider system.
 This greatly reduces the chance that a domain will be "double renewed" in your account, which is possible if a domain has a once from auto renew, and again when the customer pays.
 Please thoroughly read the WHMCS documentation before deciding on the business logic you will use concerning auto-renew settings.

 # Troubleshooting
-If there are any issues with connection with Openprovider, or for some reason API commands are not working, the first troubleshooting step should be to look at the API logs.
-Navigate to Utilities>Logs>Module Logs ​or `<WHMCS directory>/admin/systemmodulelog.php`​ and you can find the raw API commands being sent and received by your WHMCS modules.
+If there are any connectivity issues with Openprovider, or API commands are not working for some reason, the first troubleshooting step should be to look at the API logs.
+Navigate to Utilities -> Logs -> Module Logs ​or `<WHMCS directory>/admin/systemmodulelog.php`​ and you can find the raw API commands being sent and received by your WHMCS modules.
 The responses should contain some information about how the problem can be solved.

 ![alt text](http://pic001.filehostserver.eu/116668.png "Troubleshooting")